lbruder/lbjScheme/README.md

 Q: Which of the "advanced features" of Scheme are supported?

 A: The full numeric tower, tail calls and lexical scoping work.
 Exactness of numbers is preserved as long as feasible.
-First-class continuations and the ability to freely redefine builtins without others breaking will be present in the 1.0 release.
+The 1.0 release will have first-class continuations and the ability to freely redefine builtins without others breaking.
 Macros will be CL style in the 1.0 release, i.e. (defmacro name (params) ...) instead of Scheme (hygienic) macros.
 Maybe in a later version I'll support Scheme macros too.
    There are a few builtins that are not part of the standard, and a few parts